neovarier/path_planner/README.md

  * Project these points directly on the spline and use the necessary points required for the new trajectory.

 ## Lane Change
 During lane change the decision making for behaviour planning (Lane change/ Decelerate/ Accelerate) is not taken.
 It only does the Trajectory generation.
 Once the lane change is complete then only it starts the decision making for behaviour planning.
+This will help avoid cases where the car is in between lanes for a long time.

 ## Result:
 The car is able to complete 4.32 miles without any incidents.
 The car is able to make lane changes smoothely.
 A recorded video of a lap is also attached - video.mp4